Skip to main content

 Subject requirements

-There are no specific subject requirements for these languages and students have excelled having studied a range of academic subjects.
-However, applicants are encouraged where possible to study a foreign language at school to demonstrate their interest in, and experience of language-learning.
-Applicants who are studying a foreign language at school should aim to achieve top grades in those subjects: it is desirable to be on track to achieve A* at A level or equivalent in your language at the end of sixth form.
+There are no specific subject requirements for these languages, and students have excelled having studied a range of academic subjects.
+However, applicants are encouraged where possible to study a foreign language at school to demonstrate their interest in, and experience of, language-learning.
+Applicants who are studying a foreign language at school should aim to achieve top grades in those subjects: it is desirable to be on track to achieve A* at A-Level or equivalent in your language.
 Students might also demonstrate their interest by reading around the subject for which they are seeking to apply.

-If you are planning to combine Arabic, Persian or Hebrew with a language taught in the MMLL faculty (French, German, Italian, Portuguese, Russian, Spanish), you will need an A level, IB Higher or equivalent qualification in the European language.
-The standard conditional offer is A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.
+If you are planning to combine Arabic, Persian or Hebrew with a language taught in the MMLL faculty (French, German, Italian, Portuguese, Russian, Spanish), you will need an A-Level, IB Higher Level, or equivalent qualification in the European language.
+At Selwyn, we tend to make conditional offers in the range A*AA - A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.

 Interviews

 Candidates for AMES will usually sit two interviews: one subject-based and one general.
-The subject-based interview will be conducted by the College’s Director of Studies in AMES and a specialist in the candidate’s chosen subject, and will focus on issues within the field of East Asian and/or Middle Eastern Studies.
-The general interview will probe further as to a candidate’s motivation and general aptitude for their chosen course.
-Candidates who have applied to study a Middle Eastern Language with an MMLL subject will also sit a third interview with specialists in their chosen MMLL language.
+The subject interview will be conducted by the College's Director of Studies in AMES and a specialist in the candidate's chosen language, and will focus on issues within the field of East Asian and/or Middle Eastern Studies.
+The general interview will probe further as to a candidate's motivation and general aptitude for their chosen course.
+Candidates who have applied to study a Middle Eastern Language with a European language will also sit a third interview with specialists in their chosen European language.

 Admissions assessment